giraffebot/fix-rym/README.md

 # fix-rym
 custom javascript/css to re-render rateyourmusic so it doesn't look like trash

+progress:
+- i have only actually done the homepage
+- sorry

 things that need to be fixed that i cannot
 - non-square album covers render improperly
 - window resizing needs to be dealt with better i don't know how to do that help